SystemsApproach/sdn/switch.rst

 	history also includes *many* examples of how opening closed, fixed-function systems leads to qualitatively new capabilities.

+To summarize, the overarching goal is to enable the development of control apps without regard to the specific details of the device forwarding pipeline.
+Introducing the P4 architecture model helps meet this goal, as it enables portability of the same forwarding pipeline (P4 program) across multiple targets (switching chips) that support the corresponding architecture model.
+However, it doesn’t totally solve the problem because the industry is still free to define multiple forwarding pipelines.
+But looking beyond the current state-of-affairs, having one or more programmable switches opens the door to programming the control app(s) and the forwarding pipeline in tandem.
+When everything is programmable, all the way down to the chip that forwards packets in the data plane, exposing that programmability to developers is the ultimate goal.
+If you have an innovative new function you want to inject into the network, you write both the control plane and data plane halves of that function, and turn the crank on the toolchain to load them into the SDN software stack!
+This is a significant step forward from a few years ago, where you might have been able to modify a routing protocol (because it was all in software) but you had no chance to change the forwarding pipeline because it was all in fixed-function hardware.

 4.4 P4 Programs
 ---------------------